What is JCOIN?

-JCOIN is a groundbreaking initiative designed to advance scientific knowledge on effective policies, practices, and interventions, and to expand their use in daily practice within health and justice settings.
+JCOIN is a groundbreaking initiative designed to advance scientific knowledge on effective policies, practices, and interventions, and to expand their use inย daily practice within health and justice settings.
 JCOIN is managed by the National Institute on Drug Abuse (NIDA) at the National Institutes of Health (NIH).

-NIDA awarded JCOIN grants to 13 clinical research centers (“Research Hubs”) and two large resource centers: the Coordination and Translation Center (CTC) and the Methodology and Advanced Analytics Resource Center (MAARC).
+NIDA has awarded JCOIN grants to 31 clinical research centers (โ€œResearch Hubsโ€) and four large resource centers: the Coordination and Translation Center (CTC), the Methodology and Advanced Analytics Resource Center (MAARC), the Criminal-Legal Economic Analysis & Resource Center (CLEAR), and the Community-Engaged Research Resource Center (CERRC).
 Together, these centers will engage justice settings and treatment providers in research studies to address the opioid crisis, and disseminate findings to stakeholders across the country.

 Priority Goals